MuhFaridanSutariya/jakarta-pollution-classification/README.md

 ```
 This command will install all the required packages specified in the `requirements.txt` file

-### 6. Run FAST API:
+### 6. Run Streamlit AND FAST API:

+Please run this command at the same time

+How to run FAST API:

 ``uvicorn <replace-with-namafile>:app --reload``

-This API provides a prediction endpoint for estimating pollution levels based on input features.
-It utilizes a trained machine learning model to make predictions.

-The API server will start running locally at `http://localhost:8000`
+How to run Streamlit:

+``streamlit run <replace-with-namafile>``

+Open your port as mentioned in terminal prompt.

 ### 7. API Endpoint: